Chart Color Schemes

 Deer Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Deer Park's population is estimated at around 18,623 as of Feb 2026.
-This reflects an increase of 478 people (2.6%) since the 2021 Census, which reported a population of 18,145 people.
+The population of the suburb of Deer Park is estimated at around 18,623 as of Feb 2026.
+This reflects an increase of 478 people since the 2021 Census, which reported a population of 18,145 people.
 The change is inferred from the resident population of 18,580 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 43 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,170 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Over the past decade, Deer Park has demonstrated resilient growth patterns with a compound annual growth rate of 0.1%, outpacing the SA3 area.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 68.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to increase by 3,343 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.7% in total over the 17 years.
+Moving forward, an above median population growth is projected for the suburb, with an expected increase of 3,343 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 17.7% over the 17 years.

 Frequently Asked Questions - Population